archivekc/simple-acme-server/README.md

 * Add a landing html page with help and link to CA certificate (help user to add CA as trust in their browser)
 * Persistence of clients and generated certificate
 * Support of renewing certificate
-* Parameters for CA configuration, CA keys (for using an specific instead of generating one), server domain name, listen port, etc ...
 * Unit testing
 * Support of others challenges